-- The button is for toggling the edit mode.
-Be aware that it toggles the edit mode of the airport layer, although we are in the feature form of a feature from the region layer.
-But the table is representing features of the airport layer. - The button will add a new feature to the airport layer.
-And it will assign the new airport to the current region by default. - The button will delete the selected airport permanently. - The symbol will open a new dialog where you can select any existing airport which will then be assigned to the current region.
+- The button will delete the selected airport permanently. - The $\stackrel{\text{result}}{=}$ symbol will open a new dialog where you can select any existing airport which will then be assigned to the current region.
 This may be handy if you created the airport on the wrong region by accident. - The symbol will unlink the selected airport from the current region, leaving them unassigned (the foreign key is set to NULL) effectively. - The two buttons to the right switch between table view and form view where the later let's you view all the airports in their respective form.